daved01/Adversarial_Examples_GANs/docs/_pages/02-3_Implementation-FGSM.md

 ## Results

 The following is an example of the original image, the generated perturbance and the resulting adversarial image at an epsilon of $$\frac{4}{255}$$.
-Subjectively, at that epsilon the attack remains only slightly perceptible.
-For a greater epsilon the attack become much more noticeable.
-The image appears increasingly noisy.
+Subjectively, at that epsilon, the attack remains only slightly perceptible.
+For a greater epsilon, the attack becomes much more noticeable with the image appearing increasingly noisy.

 ![FGSM Attack](/Adversarial_Examples_GANs/assets/Adversarial_Examples-FGSM-Attack.png){:class="img-responsive"}{:height="100%" width="100%"}